How to Create SOPs Using Video You Already Have

 Videos that work well

-Videos that need preparation
+Videos that need prep

 Videos that don’t work

-The video-to-SOP approach is most valuable when:
+The approach is most valuable when:

-- Processes change regularly and manual documentation can’t keep pace with shop-floor improvements
+- Processes change regularly and manual documentation can’t keep pace with shop-floor improvements.

-- Multiple sites or shifts need to follow the same procedures, and consistency matters
+- Multiple sites or shifts need to follow the same procedures, and consistency matters.

-- New hire onboarding takes too long because there are no written instructions to follow
+- New hire onboarding takes too long because there are no written instructions to follow.

-Industries where video SOPs are common
+Industries where this is already common

 - Manufacturing.
 Assembly, packaging, quality inspections, SMED changeovers.